Structure

 What is a Favicon?

-It's often a good idea to provide multiple formats to ensure compatibility across different browsers and devices.
+• Multiple Formats: Offering multiple formats ensures better compatibility across different browsers and devices.

 Previous